Facilitating Practical Fault-tolerant Quantum Computing Based on Color Codes: Circuit-level decoding of color code lattice surgery

 \subsection{Decoding algorithm}

-Let us clarify our decoding strategy in a specific example of Fig.~\ref{fig2}b, where two-qubit logical operators $X_{L}\otimes X_{L}$ and $Z_{L}\otimes Z_{L}$ are measured in parallel.
-Suppose the logical qubits are in the PBC model with continuous measurements, $d$ rounds QEC circuits will be implemented alternately in the merged and split lattice.
-In the QEC circuits, we continue to use CNOT schedules of 6-weight stabilizers and give 8-weight and 4-weight CNOT schedules in Fig.~\ref{fig6}, which meets the criterion proposed in Sec~\ref{CNOT schedule}.
+Let us clarify the decoding strategy in the specific example of Fig.~\ref{fig2}b, where two-qubit logical operators $X_{L}\otimes X_{L}$ and $Z_{L}\otimes Z_{L}$ are measured in parallel.
+Suppose the logical qubits are in the PBC model, $d$ rounds of QEC circuits will be implemented alternately in the merged and split lattice.
+Here, we consider a section in this process with a total of $2d+1$ layers.
+Namely, the first $(d+1)/2$ layers and the last $(d+1)/2$ layers are split lattices, while the middle $d$ layers are merged lattices.
+In the QEC circuits, we continue to use CNOT schedules of weight-6 stabilizers, and give weight-8 and weight-4 CNOT schedules in Fig.~\ref{fig6}, which meets the criterion proposed in Sec~\ref{CNOT schedule}.

 At the beginning and end of the merged step, the Bell pairs are prepared and measured by the circuits in Fig.~\ref{fig5} and Fig.~\ref{fig9}.
 Note that there are enough syndrome qubits with our qubit layout to act as ancilla in these two circuits, since the number of syndrome qubits is approximately $2n_f$ and the number of Bell states is approximately $n_f$, where $n_f$ is the number of the faces in the middle region.
-Remarkably, after measuring Bell state measurements, the 8-weight stabilizers will become 4-weight stabilizers in the next QEC round.
-Therefore, in the $(3d+3)/2$ layer, the syndromes of the green or blue stabilizers in the connection part that used to be 8-weight stabilizers in the $(3d+1)/2$ layer need to be multiplied by the outcomes of two Bell pair measurements.
+Also remarkably, at the beginning and end of the merged step, the syndromes of green and blue stabilizers are inferred by the product of stabilizers of the Bell states after initialization or measurements, making them noiseless.
+On the other hand, the red syndromes are random during these two steps, meaning they have no determined initial and final values.
+After measuring Bell state measurements, the weight-8 stabilizers will transform into weight-4 stabilizers in the next QEC round.
+Therefore, in the first QEC round of the split lattice, the syndromes of the green or blue stabilizers at the boundaries between regions that used to be weight-8 stabilizers in the merged lattice need to be multiplied by the outcomes of two Bell pair measurements.